Resource Conservation and Recovery Act 40th Anniversary

 - RCRA cleanup programs from a state/local perspective; and

 For more information on the last 40 years of RCRA, check out the RCRA timeline.

 RCRA is a diverse and far-reaching program that helps protect human health and the environment from coast to coast.
-Read below to see how RCRA protects communities all across our country.
-We will periodically change the case studies to highlight different successful RCRA projects.
+Read below to find out how RCRA protects communities all across our country.

 Region 10 Case Study: Boeing Plant 2 RCRA Corrective Action